CharlesRea/clud/docs/01_DesignSpec.md

 Clud consists of the following:
 * A CLI tool, which allows deploying an application to the Clud infrastructure.
 Written in C#.
-* A management web service, to view and manage details for the deployed applications.
+* A management web application, to view and manage details for the deployed applications.
 Written in Blazor.
 * A deployment service, responsible for actually getting applications deployed and running.
-(QQ - we could probably merge this with the web service, but do we actually want to?
-That sounds boring and not very fun)
 * A Kubernetes cluster, responsible for running the actual applications
 * A container registry, holding Docker images